Washington Court Records

 The search result displays the inmate’s Department of Corrections (DOC) number, full name, age, location held, and a Statewide Automated Victim Information and Notification (SAVIN) option.
 SAVIN allows interested persons to receive notifications on the inmate’s judicial process, including court, parole, and release dates.

-On the other hand, a requestor may call or visit the county’s sheriff’s office or the county jail in-person to inquire about the desired inmate.
+On the other hand, a requester may call or visit the county sheriff’s office or the county jail in person to inquire about the desired inmate.

 How To Find A Federal Inmate In Washington?

-Persons who need to find a federal inmate in Washington may do so by using the find an inmate tab provided by the Federal Bureau of Prisons (BOP).
-The Bureau of Prisons inmate locator provides information on past and present inmates in Washington federal facilities.
+Persons who need to find a federal inmate in Washington may do so by using the Find an inmate tab provided by the Federal Bureau of Prisons (BOP).
+The Bureau of Prisons inmate locator provides information on current inmates in Washington federal facilities.
 Interested persons may use the inmate locator to find records of inmates incarcerated from 1982 to date.
-To find these records, search using the inmate’s number or the inmate’s name.
+To find these records, search using the inmate’s number or name.

 Searching by number requires one of the following: